Tony Barrell can’t bear people ignoring the laws of the English language

 The lack of a single bible for English could be seen as a good thing, in that it prevents the language from ossifying

 Just as a World Cup final differs from a Sunday kick-about in your local park, the language laws we follow and enforce differ according to the context.
 The words you use, and the care with which you use them, will change – one would hope – according to whether you are writing a letter to the British monarch, scripting a television drama or telling jokes in the pub.
-And it’s a big surprise for many people that there isn’t a single, oracle-like book of unchanging, hard-and-fast rules – “The Queen’s English”, if you like – that every user of the language agrees with.
+And it’s a big surprise for many people that there isn’t a single, oracle-like book of unchanging, hard-and-fast rules – “The King’s English”, if you like – that every user of the language agrees with.

 You’ll notice, for example, that my previous sentence begins with “And”.
 Many people have had it drummed into them at school that you must never, on pain of death, start a sentence with “And” – or, while we’re at it, “But”.
 But many distinguished writers have done just that for centuries; they find it a useful way of keeping the rhythm of a sentence going and connecting related sentences.
 And if you try to adhere to that positively Victorian restriction, guess what tends to happen: you end up using a forest of semicolons or a lot of cumbersome words and phrases such as “Furthermore”, “Moreover”, “Nonetheless” and “More to the point”.
 It’s hardly stylish, fluid prose for the 21st century, is it, Little Lord Fauntleroy?